 - Salt: I prefer kosher or sea salt.
 If you only have table salt handy, I recommend reducing the amount to half.

 - Spices: You will need ground ginger, cinnamon, cloves, allspice, and nutmeg.
-You can also use a gingerbread spice blend if available.
+If available, you can also use a gingerbread spice blend.

 - Butter: I prefer to use unsalted butter, but if you only have salted butter handy, you can use it.
 In this case, skip the salt called in the recipe.